YHPeter/Blind-People-Eye/README.md

 *"OK Got it!"*

-# AI to help blind people to see the world!
+# AI to help blind people to see the world

 ## How we built it

 ### 1. Model Training: (Python)